11 Restaurant Safety Procedures and Rules to Follow

 Role-specific training helps reduce repetitive motions that cause strain, especially for prep cooks and dishwashers.
 Use videos, demonstrations, and checklists for better retention.

-Make safety training part of regular staff meetings to improve accountability and build a stronger safety culture.
+Make training part of regular staff meetings to improve accountability and build a stronger safety culture.

 11. Document Safety Procedures and Incidents